SecurityTokenStandard/EIP-Spec/EIP-ST.md

     /// @param _data Additional data attached to the minting of tokens function mint(bytes32 _tranche, address _owner, uint256 _amount, bytes _data) public;

 }

-interface IERC165 {
-    /// @notice Query if a contract implements an interface
-    /// @param interfaceID The interface identifier, as specified in ERC-165
-    /// @dev Interface identification is specified in ERC-165.
-This function
-    ///  uses less than 30,000 gas.
-    /// @return `true` if the contract implements `interfaceID` and
-    ///  `interfaceID` is not 0xffffffff, `false` otherwise function supportsInterface(bytes4 interfaceID) external view returns (bool);
-}
 ```